 I was recently sent a sample of South Sea Rum, from the Western Australia Distilling Company, to create a cocktail recipe.
-With Mardi Gras this week, I decided to take the classic New Orleans dessert recipe, Bananas Foster, and turn it into a delicious cocktail.
+With Mardi Gras this week, I decided to take the classic New Orleans dessert recipe, Bananas Foster, and turn it into a delicious cocktail, A Bananas Foster Rum Cocktail.
 Oh my!
 This little cocktail is so addictive!

 South Sea Rum is a blond ‘agricole style’ rum, crafted with free-run juice from the first pressing of hand-selected sugar cane, from indigenous and sustainable Queensland crops, using environmentally friendly practices.
 It is then blended with Australia’s pristine, tropical rainwater, and finished in old and new American oak, for no less than two years.
 The result is a rum with subtle smoky and vanilla notes, sweet and creamy on the nose, with a long, dry, yet oh so smooth finish.
 This rum was perfect for my Bananas Foster cocktail, as it complimented the brown sugar simple syrup nicely.